trancongbao/trancongbao.github.io/Software_Decomposition.md

 # Software Decomposition
 > A well-defined segmentation of the project effort ensures system modularity.
 Each task forms a separate, distinct program module.
 At implementation time each module and its inputs and outputs are well-defined, there is no confusion in the intended interface with other system modules.
 At checkout time the integrity of the module is tested independently; there are few scheduling problems in synchronizing the completion of several tasks before checkout can begin.
 Finally, the system is maintained in modular fashion; system errors and deficiencies can be traced to specific system modules, thus limiting the scope of detailed error searching.
-# Related Terms
-+ Modular Programming
-+ Divide and Conquer

 ## What is software decomposition
 > Decomposition in computer science, also known as factoring, is breaking a complex problem or system into parts that are easier to conceive, understand, program, and maintain.
 (Wikipedia)

 > Structured analysis breaks down a software system from the system context level to system functions and data entities as described by Tom DeMarco.
 (Wikipedia)

 > Object-oriented decomposition, on the other hand, breaks a large system down into progressively smaller classes or objects that are responsible for some part of the problem domain.
 (Wikipedia)

-Expanded definition: data structure, procedures, blocks.

-### Into blocks:
+A program can be thought of as containing data (states) and logic.
+### Logic can be decomposed into blocks
 ```C
 // C Blocks
 // Static variables representing account balances